ManticoreGamesInc/platform-documentation/src/references/events_hooks.md

 ### Player

 **Player** is an object representation of the state of a player connected to the game, as well as their avatar in the world.
-The **Player** object contains a lot of useful events that can be listened too.
+The **Player** object contains a lot of useful events that can be listened to.
 For example, a useful thing to know is what key binding the **Player** has pressed.
 Listening to the `bindingPressedEvent` when a **Player** presses a specific key binding is an easy way to do this.

 ```lua linenums="1"
 local localPlayer = Game.GetLocalPlayer()